 Seals represent one of the most critical components in any rodless cylinder system.
 Traditional petroleum-based seals have dominated the industry for decades, but bio-based alternatives are gaining traction.

-Bio-based seals3 in rodless cylinders now offer comparable performance to traditional materials, with endurance testing showing 90-95% of the operational lifespan while reducing carbon footprint by up to 70%.
+Bio-based seals in rodless cylinders now offer comparable performance to traditional materials, with endurance testing showing 90-95% of the operational lifespan while reducing carbon footprint by up to 70%2.
 These plant-derived materials provide excellent resistance to pressure and temperature variations.

 Our testing lab at Bepto has conducted extensive endurance testing on various bio-based seal materials to ensure they meet the demanding requirements of industrial applications.